 In 1969, Williams established his own law practice.
 He became a member of the American Bar Association, the American Judicature Society, the Nashville Bar Association, the Tennessee Bar Association, and served on the boards of a number of community and civic organizations, including Davidson County Citizens for TVA and the Davidson County Anti-T.B.
 Association.
-He became a member of the executive committee of the NAACP in 1953; became an elder and trustee of St. Andrew's the Democratic National Convention.
-In 1969 he became a cooperating attorney for the NAACP Legal Defense and Educational Fund, Inc., and served from 1963 as special counsel for the Jackson-Memphis, Tennessee and West Tennessee Conferences of the Colored Methodist Episcopal Church.
+He became a member of the executive committee of the NAACP in 1953; became an elder and trustee of St. Andrew's Presbyterian Church in 1956 and 1966, respectively; a member of the Appeals and Review Committee of Meharry Medical College; and a member of the State Democratic Steering Committee for the re-election of President Lyndon Johnson.
+In 1972, he was a delegate to the Democratic National Convention.
+In 1969 he became a cooperating attorney for the NAACP Legal Defense and

+Educational Fund, Inc., and served from 1963 as special counsel for the Jackson-Memphis, Tennessee and West Tennessee Conferences of the Colored Methodist Episcopal Church.
 Beginning in 1962, Attorney Williams was counsel for the Community Federal Savings and Loan Association of Nashville and in 1978 he became counsel for the Citizens Realty and Development Company and its successor, Citizens Bank Building Limited Partnership.
 From 1966 to 1975, he was a lecturer on dental jurisprudence at Meharry's School of Dentistry and in 1976 he became a professor at the school.